dadooda/smart_tuple/README.md

 ### Clearing ###

-If for some reason you want to put tuple into its initial state, do a:
+To put tuple into its initial state, do a:

     tup.clear

 ### Compiling ###

-_Compiling_ is converting the tuple into something suitable for use as `:conditions` of an ActiveRecord call.
+Compiling is converting the tuple into something suitable for use as `:conditions` of an ActiveRecord call.

 It's as straight as:

     tup.compile
-    tup.to_a        # An alias.
+    tup.to_a        # An alias, does the same.

     # Go fetch!
     Phone.find(:all, :conditions => tup.compile)